Career Assistance

 Changing Careers

-From re-evaluating career goals after company layoffs or finding a new passion to peruse, changing career paths is very common today.
+From re-evaluating career goals after company layoffs or finding a new passion to pursue, changing career paths is very common today.
 Changing jobs offers new challenges and opportunities to expand your skills and work toward long-term goals.
-Our Career Counselors are here to help you through your transition.
-Make an Appointment.
+We have compiled Alumni Career Resources that will help with your career change.

 • More financial reward